Best Short Scale Electric Guitars – Ideal for Small Hands

-Fender Mustang 90
+Fender Player Mustang 90

-In terms of spec, the Mustang has a 24” scale length, small fingerboard radius (9.5 inches) with MP90 single-coil pickups that will give you the signature snarly mid-range and punchy low end.
-With a six-saddle string-through-body hardtail Strat bridge with bent steel adjustable saddles, it feels a lot like an easy to play Strat.
+In terms of spec, this Fender Player Mustang 90 has a 24” scale length, small fingerboard radius (9.5 inches) with P90 single-coil pickups that will give you the signature snarly mid-range and punchy low end – the shoegazer’s dream come true.
+The Mustang’s P90 pickups can easily transition from a growling low end to clear, bell-like highs, giving you a sonic palette that’s surprisingly versatile.

 Specifications: